rust-lang/rust/src/doc/tarpl/leaking.md

 Everything is terrible and we have new and exotic problems to try to solve.

+Many people like to believe that Rust eliminates resource leaks.
+In practice, this is basically true.
+You would be surprised to see a Safe Rust program leak resources in an uncontrolled way.

-Many people like to believe that Rust eliminates resource leaks, but this is absolutely not the case, no matter how you look at it.
+However from a theoretical perspective this is absolutely not the case, no matter how you look at it.
 In the strictest sense, "leaking" is so abstract as to be unpreventable.
 It's quite trivial to initialize a collection at the start of a program, fill it with tons of objects with destructors, and then enter an infinite event loop that never refers to it.
 The collection will sit around uselessly, holding on to its precious resources until the program terminates (at which point all those resources would have been reclaimed by the OS anyway).

 We may consider a more restricted form of leak: failing to drop a value that is unreachable.
 Rust also doesn't prevent this.
 In fact Rust has a *function for